A young woman sits at a table comparing her laptop screen with a notebook.

 How credit card debt can impact your credit score

 If you have a high credit limit on multiple credit cards, having a small balance on one card may have little effect on your credit score.
-However, if you have high balances on all your cards, it could raise your credit utilization ratio and lower your credit score.
+However, if you have high balances on all your credit cards, it could raise your credit utilization ratio and lower your credit score.

-In addition to skewing your credit utilization ratio, credit card debt may affect your credit score in other ways.
+In addition to your credit utilization ratio, credit card debt may affect your credit score in other ways.
 If you carry a reasonable balance and pay at least your monthly minimum payment on time each month, that may demonstrate responsible credit usage.
-However, missing or late payments could harm your credit score.
+However, missed or late payments could harm your credit score.

 How much credit card debt is too much?

-Debt consolidation loans and balance transfer credit cards are other options and may help you reduce your monthly payments or interest; however, it’s critical to understand the terms so you don’t end up paying more in the long run.
 In extreme cases, credit card debt can become so overwhelming that bankruptcy becomes the only option.
 Developing good spending habits and changing harmful ones could help you avoid reaching that point.

 Did you know?